benjymous/annotations/sandman/sandman.47.md

 House_.
 	Panel 2:  See Dream's description in #21, and the _Death: The High Cost of Living_ miniseries.
-According to Jill Thompson, the ox drover is no one particularly important.
+According to Jill Thompson, the ox drover is no one particularly important, but was also mentioned in issue #2, page 17, panel 4.
 	Panel 3:  It seems probable that this is a depection of a future event; the color of Dream's clothing and hair is significant.